Ethan-Arrowood/talks/making-fetch-happen/talk.md

 The `AbortSignal` API from the DOM standard was integrated in 2017 [Abortable fetch](https://github.com/whatwg/fetch/commit/0bcd5dfc71ef44319873887f4b83119bd6d0b71d)

-## standards, specifications, and implementations oh my!

-> unfortunately, this isn't the first time I've used this Wizard of Oz joke 🌪
+## Standards, Specifications, and Implementations, Oh My!

 All of this matters because it demonstrates that these APIs didn't just come from nothing.
-Each piece of the very intriciate puzzle that is browser APIs is a culmination of decades worth of work to make front end application development easier.
+Each piece of the very intriciate puzzle that is browser APIs is a culmination of decades worth of work to make front end application development better.

+And since the Fetch API has had nearly a decade of adoption, it is commonplace for all JavaScript developers.

 ## Node.js and the `http` module

 Since the very early versions of Node.js, the `http` module and the `http.request()` method have enabled Node developers to make asyncronous network requests.
 Overtime, many request libraries were created for the Node.js community `request` (now deprecated), `got`, `axios`, `node-fetch`, and many more.

+> The Node.js documentation states `http.request()` was added in v0.3.6 <!-- CONFIRM THIS -->

 ## So many networking APIs!